Price Chart Based on Previous Sales

 Note On BASE 1000 bezels

 The 2998-1 and -2 are often traded with DO90 bezels instead of the correct black BASE1000.
 The prices for 2998-1 or -2 above include a price for a commensurate bezel.
 These BASE1000’s are worth approximately $10,000 to $20,000 depending on who you talk to.
 A poor one might be $1500 – 2000 while a mint one might sell for $15,000+.
 There is talk of them selling for more, but not confirmed.
 Recently I have seen imitations that are close, but do not pass close expert inspection.
+When I look at a “parts watch” and it has a BASE1000 I start at valuing the bezel at $10,000 and go up or down depending on condition.

 If you use this table, use your head too.